bluejekyll/pg-extend-rs/pg-extern-attr/README.md

 # pg-extern-attr

-Attribute macro for externalizing postgres extension functions from Rust.
+Attribute macro for externalizing Postgres extension functions from Rust.